Robo3D/User-Manuals/docs/source/Troubleshooting/index.rst

    :align: center

 2. Drive Gear is not cleaned
-  a.
-Turn Off the Printer
+ * Turn Off the Printer
-  b.
-Take off the extruder cover
+ * Take off the extruder cover

 .. image:: Images/Extruder-cover-off.gif
    :alt: Exturder Cover Off
-   :align: center
+   :align: cente

-  c.
-Use a toothbrush to clean this drive gear of debris shown in the picture
+* Use a toothbrush to clean this drive gear of debris shown in the picture
-  d.
-Turn the shaft, and continue scrubbing until it is cleaned of debris
+* Turn the shaft, and continue scrubbing until it is cleaned of debris

 .. image:: Images/Drive-gearscrub.png
    :alt: Drive Gear Clean
    :align: center